akankshalamba1/kickstarter-analysis/README.md

 ## Analysis and Challenges

 The analysis is based on a large chunk of data with 4115 rows and 12 columns.
-In the beggining of the analysis it was tough to analyze or visualize the data to make a recommendation.
+In the beginning of the analysis it was tough to analyze or visualize the data to make a recommendation.
 We had to apply various techniques to make the data understandable.
 We went though following steps:

 #### Filtering and Formatting Data